-To group multiple license plate styles into an alias, you need to assign an alias to the license plate styles.
+To group multiple license plate styles into one alias, assign an alias to the license plate styles.

 - 1. Select Site Navigation > Servers > License plate style aliases > Assign aliases. - 2.
-For each license plate style that you want to assign an alias to: - 1.
-Select the dropdown in the Alias column. - 2.
-Select the alias of your choice.
+For each license plate style you want to assign an alias to: - 1.
+Select the drop-down list in the Alias column. - 2.
+Select the alias you need.